 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments prior to the evaluation of the measures via an online tool located on the project webpage.
-For this evaluation cycle, the pre-evaluation comment period was open from April 13 - April 26, 2016 for 18 of the 18 measures under review.
-A total of 2 pre-evaluation comments were received (Appendix G).
+For this evaluation cycle, the pre-evaluation comment period was open April 13-26, 2016, for 18 of the 18 measures under review.
+A total of two pre-evaluation comments were received (Appendix G).

-All submitted comments were provided to the Committee prior to its initial deliberations during the workgroups calls.
+All submitted comments were provided to the Committee prior to its initial deliberations during the workgroup calls.